redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/3.4-rhde-os-intro/README.md

 > Note:
 >
-> For virtualized edge devices, connect to the hypervisor over SSH, then attempt to access the edge devices.
+> For virtualized edge devices, connect to the hypervisor over SSH.
+Then, attempt to access the edge devices using the IP address discovered in the Ansible Controller inventory variable.
 Their networking doesn't extend beyond the hypervisor.

-A few interesting things to view are the greenboot status, rpm-ostree status, and filesystem layout.
+A few interesting things to investigate are the greenboot status, rpm-ostree status, and filesystem layout.

 Greenboot will display information on login: `Boot Status is GREEN - Health Check SUCCESS`